 In the rapidly evolving landscape of modern warfare, technological advancements continually redefine the capabilities and strategies of military forces around the globe.
+In future wars drone weapons with minds of their own.
 Among these innovations, kamikaze fixed-wing drones, also known as loitering munitions, have emerged as a pivotal asset in contemporary and future combat scenarios.
 This article delves into the future of kamikaze drones in the 21st century, exploring their development, applications, ethical considerations, and potential impact on global security dynamics.

 The Evolution of Kamikaze Drone